AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-System-Fonts.md

   </p>

   <p class="note-warning">
     Never uninstall CFW while any modded system files are installed, doing so will brick the console!
-A
+    If you bricked your console that way, a
     <a href="https://www.flashcarts.net/ds-quick-start-guide" target="_blank">
     DS flashcart with ntrboot</a>
     is required to re-install B9S.